 Cynata Therapeutics Completes Phase 2 Enrollment- Buy Before June or Wait for the Data?

 Cynata Therapeutics (ASX: CYP) has completed patient enrollment in its Phase 2 clinical trial of a stem cell treatment called CYP-001 for acute graft versus host disease (aGvHD), a potentially life-threatening complication that affects up to 50 per cent of bone marrow transplant patients.
 With 65 participants now enrolled across clinical centres in the US, Europe, and Australia, the company expects results around June 2026.
-For a stock trading at roughly A$45 million in market capitalisation, the analyst consensus target of A$2.49 implies more than 12x upside from current levels.
-The question for investors is whether this represents a mispricing opportunity or a justified discount for early-stage biotech risk.
+Cynata’s current market capitalisation is approximately A$66.5 million, based on a share price of ~A$0.28.
+For investors, the key question is whether this valuation reflects a mispricing opportunity or a justified discount for early-stage biotech risk.

 What are the Best ASX Biotech stocks to invest in right now?